nighthawkrighder/mfid/MFid_whitepaper.md

 **Mechanical Firmware Index (MFid): A Behavioral Fidelity Metric for Software-Defined Systems**

-*Rashid Amin | Founder, Software Defined Corporation | ramin@sdcorp.us*
+*Rashid Amin | Founder, Software Defined Corporation | questions@sdcorp.us*

 ---

 ### Abstract

 The Mechanical Firmware Index (MFid) is a proposed behavioral fidelity metric designed to evaluate whether a software-defined system behaves with the same deterministic integrity as **mechanical systems**.
-In an era dominated by cloud-native, AI-assisted, and embedded systems, MFid provides a novel lens for assessing system trustworthiness by measuring consistency, timing integrity, and behavioral variance under real-world conditions.
+In an era dominated by cloud-native, AI-assisted, and embedded systems, MFid provides a novel lens for assessing system trustworthiness by measuring consistency, timing integrity, and behavioral variance under real-world and degraded conditions.

 MFid is not just a theoretical metric—it is a practical tool developed and field-tested by Software Defined Corporation in real-world, safety-critical environments.